Jaiovi/Jaiovi/README.md

 ### Hi there 👋
-I'm a computer science and technology student with a strong interest in software engineering and UX design.
+👋 Hi there!
+I'm a computer science and technology student with a strong interest in 💻 software engineering and 🎨 UX design.
 I have experience working with various programming languages, including C++, Swift, Python, and ReactJS.
-Additionally, I have experience in project management and leadership, having worked in internships as a full-stack developer and SCRUM master.
+Additionally, I have experience in project management and leadership, having worked as a 🚀 full-stack developer and SCRUM master.

-I'm also passionate about entrepreneurship and have completed a diploma in this area, developing a ride-hailing app prototype as part of my coursework.
-I'm a skilled communicator, having spoken at several events on topics such as animated influence and stylization AI in animation.
+I'm also passionate about entrepreneurship and have completed a diploma in this area, developing a 🚕 ride-hailing app prototype as part of my coursework.
+I'm a skilled communicator, having spoken at several events on topics such as 🎥 animated influence and 🤖 stylization AI in animation.

-On my GitHub page, you'll find a variety of projects showcasing my skills and experience.
-I'm always looking for new opportunities to learn and grow, so feel free to reach out to me for collaborations or to learn more about my work :) .
 <!--
 **jaiovi/jaiovi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.